 BAD PRACTICE:-

-Long term storage of wines that are meant to be drunk young (most wines under say £6 are best drunk within a few months) Storing bottles upright
+Long term storage of wines that are meant to be drunk young (most wines under say £6 are best drunk within a few months)

 Closeness to radiators or other sources of heat